telerik/blazor-docs/components/switch/overview.md

 The Switch provides the following features:

-* `Class` - the CSS class that will be rendered on the main wrapping element of the CheckBox.
+* `Class` - the CSS class that will be rendered on the main wrapping element of the Switch.

 * `Enabled` - whether the component is enabled.

 * `Id` - renders as the `id` attribute on the `<input />` element, so you can attach a `<label for="">` to it.

-* `TabIndex` - the `tabindex` attribute rendered on the CheckBox.
+* `TabIndex` - the `tabindex` attribute rendered on the Switch.

 * `Value` and `bind-Value` -  accept `bool` and `bool?` data types.

 * `OnLabel` - the label of the component when the `Value` is `true`.

 * `OffLabel` - the label of the component when the `Value` is `false`.

 * Events - see the [Switch events]({%slug switch-events%}) article for more information and examples.

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article for more details.

 ## Examples

+The example below shows how to:

+* Bind the switch to a value
+* Set custom labels for its On and Off states
+* Use its `Class` to set a width that can accommodate long labels

 >caption Example that showcases the "I agree to the terms and conditions" basic scenario